 Communicating with Staff

 We spoke briefly about effective communication and how it's a significant part of your job description.
-Throughout the day, a manager will have a variety of meetings with different people, from the clients to managers from other departments, and their direct reports.
+Throughout the day, a manager will have a variety of meetings with different people, from clients to managers from other departments, and their direct reports.

 The team leader must understand the scope of the project they are developing.
 Therefore, everyone must periodically address the goals and goal management of the deliverable.